green-code-initiative/ecoCode-common/doc/INSTALL.md

 #### Change password

-- go to your SonarQube homepage `http://localhost:9000/`
+- go to your SonarQube homepage `http://localhost:XXXXX/` (`XXXX` : external docker port used. you can get it when you list availables Docker containers)
 - use default credentials : `admin`/ `admin`
 - the first time after first connexion, you are suggested to change `admin` password